biswa18121997/YouTubeClone/README.md

 ### 4. MongoDB Setup

 - Make sure you have MongoDB running locally or use a cloud MongoDB URI.
-- Update your backend `.env` with your MongoDB connection string.
+- Update your backend `.env` with your MongoDB connection string if required.

 ---